Mitzura Arghezi: Origins and early life

 Arghezi was born in Bucharest on 10 December 1924.
 Her father was Tudor Arghezi, by then a nationally famous writer, who celebrated her birth with the poem Cântec de adormit Mitzura ("A Song for Rocking Mitzura to Sleep"), and composed a new lyrical piece for each of her birthdays.
-Her mother, Paraschiva, hailing from a rural family of Bukovina Romanians, was Arghezi's second wife.
+Her mother, Paraschiva, from a rural family of Bukovina Romanians, was Arghezi's second wife.
 Specifically, she and her sister Saveta ("Tătana") were from the Burda clan of yeomen, hailing from either Bunești or Pleșești.
 They had been orphaned early on, after both their parents died of food poisoning.
-Paraschiva and Tudor's other child, Iosif "Baruțu", was born on 28 December 1925; as observed later by their family friend Constantin Beldie, the couple had been married for 15 years before having either child, who therefore risked being "spoiled" by their loving parents.
+Paraschiva and Tudor's other child, Iosif Theodorescu, was born on 28 December 1925; as observed later by their family friend Constantin Beldie, the couple had been married for 15 years before having either child, who therefore risked being "spoiled" by their loving parents.
 Tudor had been married to Constanța Zissu, from whom he had another son, Eliazar Theodorescu.
 At exactly the moment of Mitzura's birth, Eliazar had rebelled against his upbringing, leaving Romania to try his luck in France, and establishing his fame there as photographer-filmmaker "Eli Lotar".
+He himself cited Paraschiva's pregnancy as contributing to his decision.